mozilla/experimenter-docs/docs/feature-variables-and-me.md

 }
 ```

+Nimbus will take care of finding out what experiment, if any, the user is enrolled in when using this feature.

 ## Using configurable features to experiment with another

 The feature itself may be configurable, but we don't have to limit feature configuration to experiments _about that feature_.

-We can imagine world where we have multiple features, say: an `app-menu`, `onboarding` and `newtab`.
-On each of these features we have a messaging surface, and we want to run an experiment to find which is the best surface to show the message about a behavior we wish to maximise: setting the browser to be the device default.
+We can imagine a world where we have multiple configurable features, say: an `app-menu`, `onboarding` and `newtab`.
+On each of these features we have a messaging surface, and we want to run an experiment to find which is the best surface to show the message about a behavior we wish to maximize: setting the browser to be the device default.

 Can we configure an experiment to test each of the message on each of these messaging surfaces?